 How Many Gangs Are In BC?

-According to the Royal Canadian Mounted Police (RCMP), there are over 300 different gangs operating in BC, with an estimated 7,000 people involved in gang activity.
-The most notorious gangs include:
+According to the Royal Canadian Mounted Police (RCMP), over 300 gangs operate across the province, involving approximately 7,000 individuals in various forms of organized crime.
+The most notorious groups include:

 The 3 Most Infamous BC Gangsters